Chart Color Schemes

 Wakerley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that could impact this region.
-Notable ones are Greenslopes Private Hospital expansion, Wakerley Specialist Centre development, Mayfair Village Shopping Centre enlargement, Wakerley Park Residential Estate construction, and The Sanctuary Wakerley project.
-Below is a list of those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified eight projects likely impacting the area.
+Notable ones are Greenslopes Private Hospital expansion, Wakerley Specialist Centre development, Mayfair Village Shopping Centre expansion (scheduled for completion in 2021), Wakerley Park Residential Estate construction (commenced in June 2019), and The Sanctuary Wakerley project (expected to begin in late 2020).

 Professional plan users can use the search below to filter and access additional projects.